Cameron Artis-Payne: Professional career

+Carolina Panthers

-Artis-Payne was selected in the fifth round (174th overall) by the Carolina Panthers in the 2015 NFL Draft.
+Artis-Payne was selected in the fifth round (174th overall) by the Carolina Panthers in the 2015 NFL draft.
 In the 2015 season, he finished with 45 carries for 183 rushing yards and a touchdown.

 On February 7, 2016, Artis-Payne's Panthers played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.
 Artis-Payne was inactive for the game.

 In the 2016 season, Artis–Payne finished with 144 rushing yards and two rushing touchdowns, which both came against the Tampa Bay Buccaneers on October 10.
 In the 2017 season, he finished with 95 rushing yards and a rushing touchdown.
 In the 2018 season, he had 19 carries for 69 yards and one rushing touchdown.

 On March 28, 2019, Artis-Payne re-signed with the Panthers on a one-year deal.
 He was released during final roster cuts on August 30, 2019.

 Dallas Renegades

-Artis-Payne was drafted in the third round in the 2020 XFL Draft by the Dallas Renegades.
-During the 5 games played during the COVID-19 pandemic shortened 2020 season, Artis-Payne worked his way up from backup to starter, recording 241 rushing yards on 41 carries for over 5 yards per carry average, and 2 touchdowns, as well as 23 catches for 101 yards.
+Artis-Payne was selected by the Dallas Renegades of the XFL in the third round in the 2020 XFL draft.
+During the 5 games played during the COVID-19 pandemic shortened 2020 season, Artis-Payne worked his way up from backup to starter, recording 241 rushing yards on 41 carries for over five yards per carry average, and two touchdowns, as well as 23 catches for 101 yards.
 Pro Football Focus named him one of their highest rated players by the time the season was over.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Montreal Alouettes

-Artis-Payne signed with the Montreal Alouettes of the CFL on February 23, 2021.
-Filling in for starting running back William Stanback, Artis-Payne rushed for 122 yards on 21 carries and scored a late touchdown against the Redblacks in Week 10 to secure the victory.
+On February 23, 2021, Artis-Payne signed with the Montreal Alouettes of the Canadian Football League.
+Filling in for starting running back William Stanback, Artis-Payne rushed for 122 yards on 21 carries and scored a late touchdown against the Ottawa Redblacks in Week 10 to secure the victory.